Seafood Markets & Seafood Vehicles

 Rules regarding seafood sales from vehicles include:

-- Vehicles are to be cleaned and sanitized (chemical) to reduce pathogenic bacteria and discourage the presence of flies.
-Vehicles shall be cleaned daily
+- Vehicles are to be cleaned and sanitized (chemically) to reduce pathogenic bacteria and discourage the presence of flies.
+Vehicles shall be cleaned daily.

-- Solid waste shall be kept in leak-proof, nonabsorbent container with tight-fitting lids
+- Solid waste shall be kept in leak-proof, nonabsorbent containers with tight-fitting lids.